whipper-team/morituri-plugin-yamllogger/README.md

         rip cd rip --help

-   You should see 'what' as a possible logger.
+   You should see 'yaml' as a possible logger.

 * use it:

-        rip cd rip --logger=what
+        rip cd rip --logger=yaml

 ## Developers